 - Making fajitas for lunches for the week?
 Swap the onion for extra red bell peppers and green onion tops, and use low FODMAP taco seasoning mix – we used Rachel Pauls– which is onion and garlic free.

 Take the recipes you are confident in making and swap the high FODMAP items for low FODMAP items.
-If you need recipe inspiration – our blog has tons of recipes, as well we have made a super simple low FODMAP meal plan which you can get access to here!
+If you need recipe inspiration – our blog has tons of recipes, as well we have made a super simple low FODMAP meal plan!

 *Dietitian Pro Tip – lots of people PANIC that they have to cut out all their favourite foods, like avocado and black bean.
 For the most part, you just have to be mindful of portion size.
 A few slices of avocado for creaminess (sorbitol) and added fats, and 1/4 cup black beans (GOS) for flavour and to fuel the good bacteria in your gut is totally acceptable!
 Just try to avoid stacking FODMAP’s from the same categories.

 Stock the pantry with low FODMAP snacks